levmichael/saphon/README.md

 * `family`: This is the linguistic family of the language, or `Isolate` for linguistic isolates.

-* `synthesis`: A prose description of the project's synthesis of the source materials, provided as a multiline string.
+* `synthesis`: A prose description of the project's synthesis of the source materials.
 (TODO: rename field?)

-Eight fields contain simple sequences (lists) of scalar values:
+Eight fields contain lists of scalar values:

 * `alternate_names`: A list of alternative or outdated names for the language.